vitiral/fiction-civboot/README.md

 read them is below.

 > This work is **in progress**.
 Updates may be published, edited, modified or
 > removed by the author in any order without warning.
-The work is completely
-> free to read while it is hosted on this site.
+Some of the characters,
+> plot points, etc may not be clear since how the story ended up there is still
+> in my skull or hasn't been fully flushed out.
+Appologies and thanks for
+> reading.

 Underground (T - 2 months)
 - [Toll Underground 1](toll/underground1.md)